-- Warmer Homes Stafford is a scheme managed by Stafford Borough Council 5.1 to tackle cold homes and fuel poverty in the Borough.
-Marches Energy Agency have been contracted to deliver the scheme on behalf of the Council and provide regular performance information based on a schedule of Key Performance Indicators.
-Progress towards corporate targets is reported quarterly to a Scrutiny Committee through the Council's Priority Promise and In Pursuit of Success processes. - Stafford Borough Council reports procress towards its various energy and 5.2 carbon reduction objectives through the Home Energy Conservation Act (HECA) reports. - The declaration of households who meet the Council's agreed Flexible 5.3 Eligibility criteria will be signed off by an appropriate senior officer.
+- Warmer Homes Stafford is a scheme managed by Stafford Borough Council 5.1 to tackle cold homes and fuel poverty in the Borough, Marches Energy Agency have been contracted to deliver the scheme on behalf of the Council and provide regular performance information based on a schedule of Key Performance Indicators.
+Progress towards corporate targets is reported quarterly to a Scrutiny Committee. - 5.2 Stafford Borough Council reports progress towards its various energy and carbon reduction objectives through the Home Energy Conservation Act (HECA) reports. - The declaration of households who meet the Council's agreed Flexible 5.3 Eligibility criteria will be signed off by an appropriate senior officer.

-6 Marketing & Referrals
+Marketing & Referrals 6

-- Stafford Borough Council and associated partners will seek to identify eligible 6.1 households through the Warmer Homes Stafford service.
-Householders may contact the advice line directly or be referred to the service from referral agencies (as is current practice). - Referrals will also be accepted from energy companies and installers where there may be an opportunity for a householder to be FE qualifying. - Warmer Homes Stafford general marketing approaches include: - Information on the Council's website and associated social media - Direct mail outs addressed to eligible / target households - Articles in local newsletters with a community following, such as parish council or privately run village or town newsletters - emails to households who have previously contacted Warmer Homes Stafford and clients who have asked to be kept informed of new offers
+- 6.1 Stafford Borough Council and associated partners will seek to identify eligible households through the Warmer Homes Stafford service.
+Householders may contact the advice line directly or be referred to the service from referral agencies (as is current practice). - Referrals will also be accepted from energy companies and installers where there may be an opportunity for a householder to be Flexible Eligibility qualifying. - Warmer Homes Stafford general marketing approaches include: - Information on the Council's website and associated social media - Direct mail outs addressed to eligible / target households - Articles in local newsletters with a community following, such as parish council or privately run village or town newsletters - emails to households who have previously contacted Warmer Homes Stafford and clients who have asked to be kept informed of new offers

-- Phone calls to householders who have previously engaged with Warmer Homes Stafford and wished to be updated on new funding options - local councillor supported messages on twitter or in newsletters - Leafleting to properties near those with installations being carried out - leaflets in community venues - Tweets from @marchesenergy @warmerhstafford and other Council twitter and pages. - Through an ongoing programme of Warmer Homes Stafford Community Events - To better target promotional efforts, Stafford Borough Council will seek to target promotion to those that meet the required criteria, by; - working closely with Public Health colleagues to identify routes to vulnerable households such as flu vaccine marketing and attendance at flu jab clinics - engaging with GP practices across the Borough. - undertaking briefings for frontline Council staff and other agencies to encourage referrals, including housing and environmental health staff, health and social care workers, Age UK, Fire and Rescue Service and other relevant third sector organisations - Working with the Stafford Community Wellbeing Working group - Targeting mail outs to homes where income, property and health data indicate the householders may be eligible by using relevant council held data sets - Using the Councils recent BRE stock modelling work and EPC data
+- Phone calls to householders who have previously engaged with Warmer Homes Stafford and wished to be updated on new funding options - Local councillor supported messages on twitter or in newsletters - Leafleting to properties near those with installations being carried out - Leaflets in community venues - Tweets from @marchesenergy @warmerhstafford and other Council twitter feeds. - Through an ongoing programme of Warmer Homes Stafford Community Events - 6.4 To better target promotional efforts, Stafford Borough Council will seek to target promotion to those that meet the required criteria, by; - working closely with Public Health colleagues to identify routes to vulnerable households such as flu vaccine marketing and attendance at flu jab clinics - engaging with GP practices across the Borough. - undertaking briefings for frontline Council staff and other agencies to encourage referrals, including housing and environmental health staff, health and social care workers, Age UK, Fire and Rescue Service and other relevant third sector organisations - Working with the Stafford Community Wellbeing Working group - Targeting mail outs to homes where income, property and health data indicate the householders may be eligible by using relevant council held data sets - Using the Councils BRE stock modelling work and EPC data